Serpentcoil Island

 Other notes:

-• Expect to deal around 30~40 damage with direct attacks, or 20~30 damage using arrows.
+• Expect to deal around 30~40 damage with normal attacks, or 20~30 damage using arrows.

-• This calculates out to roughly 20~26 direct attacks to defeat it.
+• This calculates out to roughly 20~26 normal attacks to defeat it.

 • The fight begins with Pumplich, Dragon, Vile Scorpion, and 2 Hoppin' Sluggers on the field.